Teethforhealth.com

 *Dosage of fluoride/type of toothpaste varies between kids and adults - consult your dental practitioner before using

-Tooth abrasion caused by brushing too hard - higher risk of root decay and sensitivity
+Tooth abrasion caused by brushing too hard - higher risk of tooth sensitivity and tooth decay

 Flossing/Interdental Cleaning